nikkkkhil/helmet-mask-detection/README.md

 # helmet-mask-detection
 Detecting mask and helmet on people using computer vision technology [YOLO and Tensorflow object detection API]
+1. I labeled classes has
+a.
+Helmet Mask
+b.
+Helmet No Mask!!
+c.
+No Helmet!!
+Mask
+d.
+No Helmet!!
+No Madk!!
 ### Download data from here[https://drive.google.com/file/d/1sZMkg0iQRd7z7LsvYRJPxxDlHH3o_hqW/view]